wmo-im/wis2box-training/documentation/docs/practical-sessions/initializing-wis2box.en.md

 !!! note

     The `wis2box.env` file contains environment variables defining the configuration of your wis2box.
-For more information consult the [wis2box-documentation](https://docs.wis2box.wis.wmo.int/en/latest/reference/configuration.html)
+For more information consult the [wis2box-documentation](https://docs.wis2box.wis.wmo.int/en/latest/reference/configuration.html).

+    Do not edit the `wis2box.env` file unless you are sure of the changes you are making.
+Incorrect changes can cause your wis2box to stop working.

+    Do not share the contents of your `wis2box.env` file with anyone, as it contains sensitive information such as passwords.

-## wis2box start and status
+## Start wis2box

-Ensure you are in the directory containing the wis2box software stack:
+Ensure you are in the directory containing the wis2box software stack definition files:

 ```{.copy}
 cd ~/wis2box-1.0b8